 Arthritis can be a complication of psoriasis.
 Psoriasis is associated with other medical conditions, including diabetes mellitus, heart disease, and depression.

 A number of treatments are available for psoriasis, including:

 If topical treatments have had little effect, your dermatologist may refer you for phototherapy treatment at St Mary’s Hospital in our nurse-led phototherapy and day care treatment unit.
-During a phototherapy treatment, your skin will be exposed to certain types of ultraviolet light.
+During a phototherapy treatment, your skin will be exposed to ultraviolet light.

-- During phototherapy two types of ultraviolet light may be given called UVA and UVB, which are different parts of normal sunlight that can help to improve your symptoms.
-This treatment is given using specialist phototherapy machines that administer ultraviolet light through fluorescent tubes
+- Ultraviolet light is either given as UVA or UVB, which are different wavelengths of normal sunlight.
+Specialist phototherapy machines administer ultraviolet light through fluorescent tubes

 - Treatment with UVA is helped by taking a medication known as a psoralen – a combination known as PUVA therapy